 To launch your GED test, you need to log in to your GED.com account at least 30 minutes prior to your test appointment.
 You need to follow the steps that are given on-screen to check in for your GED test.
 Your computer system, workspace, and ID will be verified.

-When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as happens at a testing center.
+When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as it happens at a testing center.

 The GED exam is a high school equivalency (HSE) exam that measures your knowledge and skills through four independent subject tests.

 The four sub-exams (independent modules) cover the academic subject fields of Social Studies, Science, Mathematical Reasoning, and Reasoning through Language Arts.

 Testing takes place at a level that is similar to what high school students are expected to master at graduation.
-You can learn more on our page which explains what a GED is and how to get it fast.
+You can learn more on our page that explains what a GED is and how to get it fast.

 The GED exam can be taken in person at a state-designated GED test center or online.
 Please keep in mind that in order to qualify for taking the GED test online, you’ll have to meet additional requirements.

 First of all, check if your state is offering the online proctored GED test.
 The online exam is unavailable in South Carolina and New York State.
 There are also states that have specific eligibility requirements, such as age or attending a prep course prior to testing.

 If you log in to your GED account, there will be a message about online testing and if you are eligible to do so.
 Keep also in mind that you require “green” GED Ready scores attained within the past 60 days.
 If you don’t, you cannot schedule an online GED test.